rtmigo/vien_py/README.md

 ```
 So for the project `aaa` the virtualenv will be located in `/x/y/z/aaa_venv`.

-Ypu may wonder, why the `_venv` suffix.
-It tells the utility that this directory can be safely removed.
+The `_venv` suffix tells the utility that this directory can be safely removed.